 - Martinelli's Apple Cider, best in all the land!

 - Homemade Chicken Bog!
 If you don't know what it is, you will learn when you start at Coastal!

-Title: Senior Assistant Director of Transfer Admissions
+Title: Senior Admissions Counselor

-Educational Background: B.S. in Communication Studies and M.Ed. in Student Personnel Administration in Higher Education
+Educational Background: B.S. in communication studies and M.Ed. in student personnel administration in higher education

 What is your favorite thing to do in the Conway/Myrtle Beach area?
 Escape to Huntington Beach State park.

 If you could be any fictional character, who would it be?
 Black Widow from Marvel Comics

 What is your favorite part of working in admissions?
 Meeting all kinds of people from various backgrounds and helping them go from where they are to where they want to be.